ringcentral/ringcentral-api-docs/docs/voice/calculating-call-time-metrics.md

 1. Talk Time: this is the amount of time when two or more parties are connected (not on hold).
 Calls with less than half a second of talk time are not recoreded in the RingCentral system.
 1. Hold Time: this is the maoun tof time a party is on hold and listening to hold music.

-## Using Telephony Session Events to Caclulate Metrics
+## Using Telephony Session Events to Calculate Metrics

 When receiving a stream of events, it is ipmortant to note the following: